Best Internet Speeds for Working From Home 2025

 • Restart your router and modem.
 Like all devices, they may just need a break.

-• Connect to the internet using an ethernet cable instead of WiFi if you can.
+• Connect to your modem or router with an Ethernet cable instead of WiFi if you can.
 Plugging into a direct source can decrease connectivity issues.

 • Relocate your WiFi router.
 Moving it to a high, central location of your home can improve your WiFi signal.